 Let’s get started!

-stREITwise is an online real estate investing platform launched in September 2017 by co-founders Eliot Bencuya, Jeffrey Karsh, and Joseph Kessel.
-Since opening, stREITwise has delivered an annualized 10% dividend return (net of fees) to investors.
+Streitwise is an online real estate investing platform launched in September 2017 by co-founders Eliot Bencuya, Jeffrey Karsh, and Joseph Kessel.
+Since opening, Streitwise has delivered an annualized 10% historical return (net of fees) to investors.

 They’ve been successful early on thanks to new SEC regulations under Regulation A+ of the JOBS Act.
 Private companies can now raise up to $50 million from both accredited and non-accredited investors alike.
 What’s this mean?

 Businesses started securing more money through crowdfunding campaigns.

 The Streitwise fund currently holds over $76 million.
 Their shared mission:

 To make commercial real estate accessible and fair to everyone, and to always put the interests of our investors first.